Plant-based Dessert Recipes

 1/4 cup white chocolate

 Preheat oven to 350 degrees.
 Line cookie sheet with parchment paper.
 In a medium bowl, add almond flour, powdered sugar, salt, vanilla and mix well.
 Cream with butter and stir well.
+Mix in flax egg.
 Add cranberries, macadamia nuts and chocolate and stir carefully.
 Add spoonfuls of dough on cookie sheet.
 Bake for about 8-10 minutes.
 Take out cookies and allow to cool before removing.

 Here is Emily Hein, Registered Dietitian Nutritionist and owner of Zen and Spice’s heavenly Raspberry Chocolate Cheesecake Bars!